 You want to workout but cannot even imagine going to gym.
 You start losing hair, sleep, energy, temper, skin clarity (pretty much everything but weight).

 Wait… Stop, slow down and think rationally

-When your thyroid is already taking the brunt, reducing good carbs and fat will make it worse since your body needs protein and good dietary fat to produce the necessary hormones.
+When you are hypothyroid, your thyroid is already taking the brunt, reducing good carbs and fat will make it worse since your body needs protein and good dietary fat to produce the necessary hormones.
 You also need good quality slow digesting ( LOW GI ) carbs to improve your energy levels.
 This is possible only when you time your meals, plan it and eat balanced foods.

 Just doing random crash diets that doesn’t focus on your hormonal balance, or take into account your lifestyle, fitness level, routine and genetic make up will only worsen your current condition.

-Insulin resistance and inflammation are hallmarks of most metabolic diseases/conditions including Hypothyroid.
+Insulin resistance and inflammation are hallmarks of most metabolic diseases/conditions including Hypothyroidism.
 Apart from workout and nutrition, you need to focus on your sleep and reduce your stress levels to improve insulin sensitivity and energy levels.